-- · Students must have access to a computer that is running Windows - Should enjoy solving computational problems.
+- Students must have access to a computer that is running Windows - Should enjoy solving computational problems.
 Those whose strengths include Maths and English are most likely to succeed. - Successful completion of Level 2 Computer Science, or some experience with programming in Python is recommended.

+Number of Credit

-Achievement Standards Number of Credits Ext.
+Achiev vement Standards Ext.
 Int.

-91902 Use complex techniques to develop a database 4 91906 Use complex programming techniques to develop a computer program 6 91907 Use complex processes to develop a digital technologies outcome 6 91908 Analyse an area of computer science 3
+91902 Use complex techniques to develop a database 4

+91906 Use complex programming techniques to develop a computer program 6

+91907 Use complex processes to develop a digital technologies outcome 6

+91908 Analyse an area of computer science 3

+Total Credite: 10